-A lot happened in 2021.
-Some of it was good.
-Most of it was not.
-For me, one of the best things that came out of this whirlwind of a year was that I rediscovered my love of reading.
+2021 was a difficult year, but one good thing that came out of it was that I rediscovered my love of reading.
 Until high school, I loved reading.
 I was the kid who’d go through three, sometimes four books a week and was always on the lookout for a new story to sink my teeth into.
 I’m convinced that the abundance of books I read in my youth fostered both my creativity and love of writing.

 When I began to write seriously, however, I lost all interest in reading.
 This confused those around me—myself included—and in retrospect, I believe my sudden aversion towards reading stemmed from insecurity I had about my own writing and the unhealthy comparisons I’d make when I read books, especially those in my written genre.
 Regardless of what the underlying reason was, I didn’t read a single book outside of The Changing Ways Series and school-assigned texts for over five years.

-Then, one day this past spring, I found myself bored out of my mind at work (I worked in the computer lab at my local library).
-On my way back from the bathroom, I impulsively grabbed a book off a display shelf—I believe it was The Vegetarian, although I’m not 100% certain—and, for the first time in too long, immersed myself in a work of literature.
+Then, one day this past spring, I was bored at work (I work in the computer lab at my local library).
+On my way back from the bathroom, I impulsively grabbed a book off a display shelf—The Vegetarian by Han Kang—and, for the first time in too long, immersed myself in a work of literature.
 This must have awoken a dormant hunger inside me, because it wasn’t long before I read another book, and then another, and then another, and before I knew it, I was soaring through two to three books a week and had an ever-growing stack of TBRs on my desk.
 This is still the case as of today.
 It’s as if I’m now making up for all the time I lost!

 I don’t know how many books I read in 2021.
 I wasn’t keeping track, though I’m committed to trying on Goodreads this year.
 But what I do know is that I read a lot, and most of them were quite good.
 A select few were even spectacular.
 I’ve put together the following list of the seven best books I read (in no particular order) so if you love reading, like I do, or are trying to get back into it, like I was, perhaps you’ll be inspired to give one of these titles a go.